McDonald's quits Crimea as fears of trade clash grow

 Targeted sanctions imposed on a number of prominent Russians by the United States and the European Union have alarmed some foreign investors.

 Russia raised the price it charges Ukraine for gas on Thursday for the second time this week, almost doubling it in three days by cancelling previous discounts.
-[ID:nL5N0MV2WL] While that may hurt Russian sellers, it piles pressure on a Ukraine teetering on the brink of bankruptcy.
+While that may hurt Russian sellers [ID:nL5N0MW35J], it piles pressure on a Ukraine teetering on the brink of bankruptcy.

-Moscow has often used energy as a political weapon in dealing with its neighbors, and European customers are now concerned Russia might again cut off deliveries.
+Moscow has often used energy as a political weapon in dealing with its neighbours, and European customers are now concerned Russia might again cut off deliveries.

-The Ukrainian government said it was looking at alternatives including buying gas from western neighbors, an option that would mean reversing flows in transcontinental pipelines.
+The Ukrainian government said it was looking at alternatives including buying gas from western neighbours, an option that would mean reversing flows in transcontinental pipelines.

 ECONOMIC PRESSURE